In this tutorial it is going to be explained how to set up a Docker Compose Kafka cluster for local development.

 - CONTROL_CENTER_REPLICATION_FACTOR – Replication factor for the topics created by the

-- PORT – Port used by the
+control-center - PORT – Port used by the

 Create Stack